-For a follower of the Hinayana or Mahayana paths, there are the sutras and the shastras.
+For a follower of the yana of individual liberation or the Mahayana, there are the sutras and the shastras.
 The sutras contain the direct teachings of Buddha Shakyamuni, whereas the shastras are commentaries composed later by a disciple of the Buddha, such as Nagarjuna.
 Moreover, there are instructions on how to practice.
 For instance, many chapters of Shantideva’s Way of the Bodhisattva contain very clear instructions.

 Studying the dharma can be compared to learning how to drive.
 There is a driving manual that explains what things are, how they work, the rules of the road and so on.
 Similarly, the sutras and shastras contain the basic knowledge you need in order to practice the dharma.
 When you actually learn how to drive, you receive personalized instructions based on your individual skills, your driving teacher’s style and the various practical situations you encounter.
 These are not necessarily presented in the same order as the information in the manual.
 Instructions can come in most unexpected ways.